 Changes in consumer habits are one of the principal reasons.
 For the last 4 years, the UK has topped the list of countries with online retail sales as a percentage of total retail sales (15,6%).

-Things were getting bad for the retail sector prior to Covid-19.
+Things were getting bad for the retail sector prior to the pandemic.

 A 2016 study conducted by YouGov showed that eating out was the primal source of spending in London.
 People eating out more often and at a higher cost meant even mid-market restaurants were closing by the dozens.
 The situation for physical retail and dining was already grim before a global pandemic hit.

 The casual dining retail market has been over-exploited in London for at least the last decade, following the enormous food and beverage business present in the city.
 Nowadays, the hotspot lies in food delivery services, with companies like Uber leading the way with its UberEats section.